trancefixer/dotfiles/README.md

 * `.kshrc` # sourced for every subshell
 * `.bash_profile` # for bash-specific things
 * `.bashrc` # for bash-specific things
+* `.xsession` # for certain kinds of X window logins, used instead of login shell

 One of the key takeaways is that anything you would normally put into `.profile` can go into `.profile.local` and so on.
 This enables you to update these files without stomping on your local changes.